 Visit our website for more details!

 Each semester our chapter here at Villanova is directly involved with over 600 hours of service for our philanthropy.
 We do everything from volunteering at goalball tournaments held by the Blind Sports Organization to delivering needed goods to the VA in Philly.
 It really is the most amazing hands-on service opportunity when we serve our local community.
-We also host two fundraising events on campus each year: our first ever AnchorSlam, a volleyball tournament at the Oreo, was held this fall of 2018.
+We also host two fundraising events on campus each year: AnchorSlam, which is a volleyball tournament at the Oreo, has been held each year since 2018.
 In the spring, we host our annual philanthropy event, DG Desserts, an all-you-can-eat dessert buffet.
 The line of Nova students waiting to eat our homemade desserts always wraps around Cafe Nova.

 2011: Chapter of the Year